yaronf/I-D/STAR/draft-ietf-acme-star.md

 The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.

-Immediately after the order expires, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
+Immediately after the order expires, the server MUST set its state to "invalid" and MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".

 ## Negotiate unauthenticated GET
 {: #certificate-get-nego }